jondashkyle/hardly-everything/writing/q-and-a.md

 ## something like a hybrid bookmarking tool and feed aggregator.

-yeah kind of. bookmarking with less hunting around. if you want to check it each morning set it to 20 hours. could be once a week. maybe you don’t need to see it for another 100 years.
+yeah kind of. bookmarking with less hunting around. if you want to check a link each morning set it to 20 hours or so. could be once a week. maybe you don’t need to see it for another 100 years.

 ## why would you want that?